mnjm/kayal/exampleSite/content/_index.md

 - Google Analytics
 - SVG Icons from FontAwesome 6
 - SEO Friendly.
-- Exensibility: Placeholders to include
+- Extensibility: Includes placeholders for
-    - a Custom Homepage
+    - Custom Homepage
     - Other Analytics
     - Comments
     - Custom CSS
-    - Custom header and footer
+    - Custom header
 - Site hosted assets / no CDNs
-- Many more
+- And Many more...